-This opened the floodgates to investors as not long after, they raised a seed round of $2.9 million, then just recently $11 million Series A funding.
+This opened the floodgates to investors as they raised a seed round of $2.9 million not long after, then just recently $11 million in Series A funding.

-This wouldn’t have been possible without their generating interest by building in public.
+This wouldn’t have been possible without the interest they generated by building in public.
 Their launch tweet in October 2020 went viral, and currently, the company has an ARR of $2.4 million.

 Well, that’s the power of having a personal brand.
 You’ll attract investors and customers alike.